San Francisco Ferry Building Guide: Best Places to Eat & Shop

 They usually have a daily oyster selection to choose from, which you can slurp with mignonette or straight with lemon.
 You can also try them grilled with garlic and parsley, or opt for the oyster po’boy sandwich.

 Oysters are super popular in San Francisco, and many places around the city have them on happy hour specials for just $1-$2 a pop.
-It’s a way to stretch your dining dollars in San Francisco, and I include it in my guide on How to Visit San Francisco on a Budget.
+It’s a good way to stretch dollars too, if you’re visiting San Francisco on a budget.

 Nopa Fish– Sustainable California Seafood